 This is Laurel Bakery and we are trying to save food from ending up in landfill.
-We are working with the Real Junk Food Project, who are located in Twickenham, to give food to the community for a small donation.
+We are working with The School and Family Works and Crissy Weller from the Real Junk Food Project, who are located in Twickenham, to give food to the community for a small donation.
 The RJFP has saved 3.5 tonnes of food - every week, we save around 40kg.
 The money raised will be used for the upkeep of the stall, and will be donated to the charity.

 Every Wednesday, we open our stall to the community at 3:15pm.
 You can find us at "Laurel's Secret Garden", which is between the Upper Phase gate and the staff car park on Victoria Road.